Even Stevens: Broadcast

 The series reran on Disney Channel from June 2, 2003 to September 4, 2006.
 On July 7, 2007, Disney Channel aired eight episodes as part of their "Sometimes You Win, Sometimes You Louis" marathon, to coincide with the release of Shia LaBeouf's film Transformers.

 In 2006, Superstation WGN (now NewsNation) acquired the rights to Even Stevens and Lizzie McGuire.
-It aired on the channel from September 18, 2006 to September 12, 2008, during the week originally airing after each other on weekday afternoons before moving to the late night hours, when both shows' target audiences were generally not awake, with Stevens airing Tuesdays and Thursdays and Lizzie airing the rest of the week.
+It aired on the channel from September 18, 2006 to September 13, 2008, during the week originally airing after each other on weekday afternoons before moving to the late night hours, when both shows' target audiences were generally not awake, with Stevens airing Tuesdays and Thursdays and Lizzie airing the rest of the week.

 In 2009, Even Stevens began airing on Disney XD; it was removed from the channel in January 2010.
+As of August 2026, Even Stevens returned to Disney XD.
+Along with The Suite Life of Zack & Cody, Wizards of Waverly Place, That's So Raven, Lizzie McGuire, Hannah Montana and Kim Possible.

 From 2015 to 2016, Even Stevens aired on Freeform for two hours after midnight on Wednesdays as part of the That's So Throwback block.
 In the UK, on April 30, 2001, it was reported that the BBC had acquired terrestrial rights to air and re-air the show on CBBC with 21 episodes in 30 minute formats of the show being scheduled to first air later that same year, after having secured a deal with Fireworks Entertainment.
 All episodes of the show were eventually aired before being re-broadcast on CBBC until December 20, 2008 at 15:00pm.
 Sometime in 2009, CITV also acquired rights to the show and aired and re-aired the show until sometime in January 2013, taking it off schedule just one week before the rebrand of the channel that same year.
 The show currently is no longer airing on television.

 The series released on November 12, 2019 with the launch of Disney+ in the United States.
 It is currently not available in all territories where the platform has launched due to different distribution rights in many countries.